-Snap the best candid and posed shots of your kids at home with tricks from PhotoOp NYC photographer Robert DeSantos, who specializes in family and child portraits at Manhattan-based PhotoOp NYC.
+Snap the best candid and posed shots of your kids at home with these tricks from seasoned photographer Robert DeSantos, who specializes in family and child portraits at Manhattan-based PhotoOp NYC.

 What are ways to get quality posed shots of my kids at home?

 Posed shots are trickier with kids.
 Kids want to move around all the time so it can be difficult.
 For younger kids, I put a “magic dot” on the floor and say, “Can you sit on it?
 Make it disappear?”
 Or I’ll get them to sit, give a high-five and then take it away.
 Of course, if it’s a baby who is 6-8 months, it’s super easy: You just sit them down and they’re posed!